Artanidos/PythonDesktopBook/parts/partiv.md

 ```
 The color can be set in two different ways.
 You can use the RGB values ```QColor(53, 53, 53)``` or you might use a string ```QColor("#45bbe6")``` as we do in HTML.

 This time the code is a little bit more structured.
-The main.py is still in the root folder, so a use might see it immediatly so the user knows what to start.
+The main.py is still in the root folder, so a use might see it immediately so the user knows what to start.
 And all other Python files are stored in the widgets folder.

 ## MainWindow
 The visual part of the application starts in the class MainWindow which I have stored in the file mainwindow.py.